Making Models Unmergeable via Scaling-Sensitive Loss Landscape: Implementation Details

-\paragraph{Performance Degradation under Merging} Standalone utility alone does not guarantee unmergeability.
+Standalone utility alone does not guarantee unmergeability.
 Indiscriminate merging should yield a degraded merged model, potentially impairing both the protected task and other merged tasks.
 Table~\ref{tab:avg_only_method_space_three_backbones} reports controlled merging results averaged over eight trials, where we protect one target adapter, train the remaining seven unprotected, and then merge all eight adapters under each operator and space.

 We quantify unmergeability by comparing each protected merging to the corresponding unprotected merging under the same operator and space.
 PaRaMS exhibits only small deviations from \textit{Unprotected} across datasets and operators, indicating that task performance largely survives standard merging.
-In contrast, \textsc{Trap$^2$} incurs substantial post-merge degradation across settings, often pushing accuracy below the zero-shot baseline.
+In contrast, \textsc{Trap$^2$} incurs substantial post-merge degradation, often pushing the accuracy below the zero-shot baseline.
 Complete results are provided in Appendix~\ref{sec:app_c}.

 \paragraph{Scaling and Architecture Generalization} We further evaluate robustness to backbone scale and architecture by repeating the same protocol on CLIP ViT-L/14 and ConvNeXt-based CLIP models.
 On ViT-L/14, \textsc{Trap$^2$} preserves strong standalone performance while still inducing sharp post-merge degradation, whereas post-hoc baselines become unreliable under adapter-only deployment.
 On ConvNeXt, attention-symmetry-based defenses are not applicable, but \textsc{Trap$^2$} transfers without architectural assumptions and exhibits the same qualitative behavior, suggesting that the unmergeability effect persists across scale and architecture.